 Dimension’s AAV vector technology consists of two components: the AAV capsid and AAV genome, which includes the human gene we are replacing.
 The capsid surface structure directs the AAV vector for entry into cells and can be engineered to enhance liver tropism.
 Within the vector, the non-integrating episomal AAV genome can be engineered to enhance cell-specific expression.
 Once inside the patient’s cells, the coding region of the AAV genome directs synthesis of the human therapeutic protein that is missing or deficient in patients.

 Liver Targeting for Diverse Applications

 There are nearly 1,000 liver-associated disorders, a broad number of potential indications from which Dimension can select specific diseases to target for application of its gene therapy platform.
 Dimension’s liver-targeted AAV platform allows the Company to strategically build the best product portfolio by actively pursuing programs that meet key criteria for advancement, including: 1) transduction and activity levels highly likely to result in clinically relevant efficacy; 2) well-understood disease biology and pathway, and 3) significant therapeutic needs.
-Six programs – in hemophilia A, OTC deficiency, GSDIa, citrullinemia type 1, PKU, and Wilson disease – are advancing either in or towards the clinic.
+Multiple programs in hemophilia and inherited metabolic diseases are advancing either in or towards the clinic.